 Split into two modes (Supply Raid and Survivors) two teams of four players are pitted against each other with a finite number of lives.
 In the former, each side has 20 lives rationed out between its members; the first team to wittle the other’s number down to zero are declared the winners.
 Survivors goes one further and completely does away with respawns all together over desperately tense three minute rounds.

 Compliments to Naughty Dog for creating a multiplayer that defies convention and focuses on slow-burning strategy.
 The emphasis is very much on survival first, reckless killing a distant second.
 In that sense, Factions captures the ideology of single-player beautifully, even if it is unlikely to capture the COD crowd.
+If you're planning on jumping back into multiplayer in the PS4's Remastered version of the game, be aware that your PS3 progress won't carry over.

 Built of a culmination of everything that action gaming has grown to become over the last eight years, The Last of Us is the definitive statement on what the genre has achieved thus far.
 Made of wildly eclectic gameplay mechanics polished to a sheen, bound intelligently and movingly to one of the most affecting narratives in games, The Last of Us succeeds where so many pretenders have failed.